An audible extension to the voices of farming

 That’s the thinking behind our work with local stations there.

 As you’ll see on our Radio Extension page, our first group of stations is now well launched after three years.
 In 2018, we’ve started with a new group, mainly in other parts of the country.
 You’ll see which those are on the page just mentioned.
-Typically, small radio stations of this type have so far provided no or only little information for farmers.
+Typically, small radio stations of this type have so far provided no or only a little information for farmers.
 These, however, are often the great majority of their listeners!

 Our implementation partner Kilimo Media International (KiMI) recently held the initial training course for 20 radio producers and extension officers.
 This took place at Wambugu Agricultural Training Center in Nyeri County.

 “Our three-day course introduced everyone to the use of radio for agriculture extension”, reports KiMI Director Pamela Mburia.
 “We worked on a variety of program formats, scripting, editing, and how to interview farmers in the field or other experts in the studio.
-There were also presentations on climate change, gender and smallholders’ challenges and opportunities.”
+There were also presentations on climate change, gender and smallholders’ challenges, and opportunities.”
 Participants additionally profited from hearing first-hand from an extension officer who works very successfully with a station in our first group.

 Practical training is essential